 Have you checked your tread depth?
 Another way to check your tread wear is with a special tread depth gauge, which can be purchased inexpensively at garages or auto supply stores.
-Remember that under European law your treads must have a minimum depth of 1.6mm, while for winter tires a tread depth of not less than 4mm is advisable.
+Remember that under European law your treads must have a minimum depth of 1.6mm, while for winter tyres a tread depth of not less than 4mm is advisable.
 Ensure to take measurements on both the inside and outside of your treads.

 Is there anything stuck in the tread?
-Stones, chips and other small pieces of road debris frequently become lodged in tire treads and can cause punctures.
+Stones, chips and other small pieces of road debris frequently become lodged in tyre treads and can cause punctures.
 Inspect your tread grooves for foreign objects and remove them carefully if found.

-Are your tires worn in the center?
+Are your tyres worn in the center?
 Excessive wear in the centre of the tread could be a sign of over-inflation, which can increase the risk of a blowout.
 Check your car’s manual to find the recommended pressure level and deflate if necessary.

 Is one tyre worn more than the others?
 Uneven wear across a single tyre can be a sign that your wheels need to be balanced or aligned.
 Look for uneven wear patches or bald spots, which can also be a sign of problems with your suspension.
 Talk to a professional if you suspect issues such as these.